hultsk/GitScribe/README.md

 Git Helper Bot with AI-Powered Commit Message Suggestions

 ## Overview:
-Create a Git helper bot that analyzes the changes made in a Git repository and provides intelligent suggestions for commit messages.
-The bot can use OpenAI's language model to generate relevant and descriptive commit messages based on the modifications made to the codebase.
+Git helper bot that analyzes the changes made in a Git repository and provides intelligent suggestions for commit messages.
+The bot uses OpenAI's language model to generate relevant and descriptive commit messages based on the modifications made to the codebase.

 ## Key Features: